ais-one/favv/README.md

 - see **favv/vitevue/.env.localdev.example** for defining custom frontend name and vite.config.js related configurations
 - environment is selected using the --mode property (see package.json)
 - use **favv/vitevue/src/CustomWeb/** as reference on your custom frontend
+- see **favv/vitevue/src/CustomWeb/.env.localdev.js** on environment level settings, e.g. API URL
-- see **favv/vitevue/src/CustomWeb/.env.localdev.js** on the configurations used, especially the ROUTES property
+- see **favv/vitevue/src/CustomWeb/setup.js** on the frontend setup especially the ROUTES property
 - ROUTES property
   - use kebab-case, will be converted to Capital Case in menu display
   - only up to 1 submenu level